 AMERICAN MEDICAL STUDENT ASSOCIATION (AMSA)

-As an International chapter of the American Medical Students Association, this group promotes active improvement in medical education, world health care delivery, and the enhancement of social, moral and ethical obligations of the medical profession.
+As an international chapter of the American Medical Students Association, this group promotes active improvement in medical education, world health care delivery, and the enhancement of social, moral, and ethical obligations of the medical profession.
 The St. George’s University chapter has on average 600 AMSA members- making us one of AMSA’s largest chapters.
-You can join at www.amsa.org.

 Students from a variety of backgrounds choose to join the EMC to learn more about Emergency Medicine, help the local Grenadian community, and get a jumpstart on their clinical years through several hands-on workshops.
 The club regularly invites guest speakers to talk with students about the field of Emergency Medicine, obtaining residencies, and recent advances that have been made in the field.
 All students are welcome to join.